 9. Feelings of sadness or irritability

-Depressed individuals are experiencing sadness, ‘a dark cloud’ hanging over them, feel irritable and often see only the negative in any given situation.
+Depressed individuals are experiencing sadness, ‘a dark cloud’ hanging over them, feel irritability, and often see only the negative in any given situation.
 This is connected to their irrational thinking plus the hormonal changes in the brain.

 10. Restlessness or decreased activity